 Greater Phoenix serves as the seasonal home of a 15 Major League Baseball teams during Cactus League Spring Training.
 The Los Angeles Angels of Anaheim, Chicago Cubs, Chicago White Sox, Cincinnati Reds, Cleveland Indians, Kansas City Royals, Los Angeles Dodgers, Milwaukee Brewers, Oakland Athletics, San Diego Padres, San Francisco Giants, Seattle Mariners, Arizona Diamondbacks, Colorado Rockies and Texas Rangers conduct their annual spring-training programs at 10 facilities in the metro area.
 Cactus League set an attendance record in 2013 with over 1.72 million people attending games.
 Information: (602) 534-1915.

-Phoenix International Raceway has an annual economic impact of more than $470 million.
+ISM Raceway has an annual economic impact of more than $470 million.
 The one-mile oval annually hosts two NASCAR Sprint Cup Series events: the in March and in November.
-The track, known to race fans as PIR, also plays host to Nationwide Series events in February and November.
+The track also plays host to Nationwide Series events in February and November.
 Information: (602) 463-5400.